 Dateline: 12 December 2017

-Edited by David Kline, "Farming" is probably the least known
+Edited by David Kline, "Farming" is probably the least known and best loved of all the agricultural periodicals. |

 This web page has been created to provide supplemental information for viewers of my YouTube video titled In Praise Of Hedgerows.
 That video was preceded by two other pertinent YouTube videos: Wendell Berry's Hedgerow Essay and Hedgerows or Fencerows?